Why do this problem?

 You could extend the challenge by adding in a piece of wallpaper or wrapping paper of your own which has a different pattern and ask the children to cut different shapes of the "same size".

-Suggest counting the stars and spots on each shape and making a list or using the table on this sheet.
+Suggest counting the stars and spots on each shape and recording them in some way.